 Matt: You held a seat on the securing committee at Tampa Bay Tech for 5 and a half years.
 We actually talked to Daniel not too long ago.
 Can you tell us about your involvement with Tampa Bay Tech?

 Fred: I love Daniel.
 He had twins, my wife and I had twins.
 It was a lot of interesting.
 No, really just hanging out in the community.
-Other than we’ve been to a couple of the award ceremonies – we actually won a couple back in 2016.
+Other than we’ve attended a couple of the award ceremonies – we actually won a couple back in 2016.
 We didn’t submit for last year or this year because emails are so busy, I probably missed it.
 There’s no excuse other than I haven’t had time to actually fill out an application.

 Matt: Too busy to win awards.